1,000+ Opportunities

 Find similar grantsNo deadline specified; program is first-come, first-served with $55 million available.

 Small Business Infrastructure Grant Program (SmBIZ) is sponsored by North Carolina Department of Commerce.
-Offers grants to local governments for infrastructure projects that support small businesses impacted by Hurricane Helene, aiding in rebuilding and economic recovery.
+Provides grants to local governments in western North Carolina to rebuild public infrastructure supporting small businesses affected by Hurricane Helene.

 Get alerted about grants like this